omnyamohamed944/omnyamohamed944/README.md

 - 💞️ I’m looking to collaborate on open-source Flutter projects and innovative mobile applications.
 - 📫 How to reach me: [(https://www.linkedin.com/in/omnya-mohamed-a93219333)]
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love building sleek and modern Metro-style UI for mobile apps! 🚇
+- ⚡ Fun fact: I enjoy crafting beautiful and efficient Flutter apps! 🚀

 <!---